-- Since the introduction of the Mann-conomy to Team Fortress 2, enabling trading of items, many players have purchased multiple copies of the game to exploit the drop system, allowing them to idle on each account until they have their maximum amount of items, then trade them to their main account and make a killing in the trade community.
+- Since the introduction of the Mann-conomy to the game, enabling trading of items, many players have purchased multiple copies of the game to exploit the drop system, allowing them to idle on each account until they have their maximum amount of items, then trade them to their main account and make a killing in the trade community.
 The cap on item drops per week per player (meant to reduce idling), combined with the game's brief sale at $2 a copy and the developers' complete disinterest in stopping multi-abuse, led to an explosion of alt accounts.

 - Mabinogi's cash shop appears to have been designed around Alt-itis.
 Each account has a limit of up to 80 characters, almost limitless customization, new character cards being released frequently, the ability to move items across each character's individual banks, and has the Advanced Play feature given with the VIP service which allows every character on each account to obtain a randomized free daily item.
 It's not unheard of for some players to have bought enough characters to fill their account's character limit with only a handful of the character slots being used for pets.
 In addition, there is a free Beginner Service granting access to having a shop open when you are below level 30, and if you have two computers, you can keep a stored up on one computer, and play a main character on the other.